-This element contains the name of the entity, typically a 'publisher', responsible for making the version of record of the resource available.
+A free text string giving the name of the entity responsible for making the version of record of a resource available.
 This could be a person, organisation or service.

 |dc:relation||Zero or more||

-The format of this element SHOULD be an HTTP URI which points to a related resource, e.g. a data-set which underpins the resource.
-An exception to this is the DOI identifying a related 'version of record' - this should be recorded in the rioxxterms:version_of_record element.
+The format of this element SHOULD be an HTTP URI which points to a related resource.

 Each related resource MUST appear as a separate instance of the field.

-The source label describes a resource from which the resource is derived (in whole or in part).
-It is RECOMMENDED that the source is referenced using a unique identifier from a recognised system e.g. the unique 8-digit International Standard Serial Numbers (ISSN) assigned to electronic periodicals.
+The source label describes a resource from which the current resource is derived (in whole or in part).
+It is RECOMMENDED that the source is referenced using a unique identifier from a recognised system e.g. the unique 8-digit International Standard Serial Numbers (ISSN) assigned to print and electronic periodicals.

 |dc:subject||Zero or more||

-This refers to the title, and any sub-titles, of the resource.
-The title should be represented using the original spelling and wording.
-The RECOMMENDED format for expressing subtitles is:
+This refers to the resource’s title and any sub-titles.
+The title is the form of words by which a resource will be formally known and should be represented using the original spelling and wording.
+The RECOMMENDED format for expressing subtitles is Title:Subtitle

 |free_to_read||Zero or one||